mgalde/Cybertrust_Admin/CYBR4580-8950/Project-Milestone-1.md

 - Django / Python
 - PostgreSQL

-Under your requirements section in the README.md file in your GitHub repo, clearly identify the technologies, products, and languages involved in your project.
-Include a table that identifies which team member will investigate each needed resource.
-Also include a column indicating whether or not material resources are needed from Dr. Hale.

-Use the following table structure.

 |Resource  | Dr. Hale needed? | Investigating Team member | Description |
 |-------------------|---------|---------------------------|-------------|
 |Node.js| Yes | Fadila | Install NPM which is dependency to install ember and other node packages |